jkl1337/go-chromath/README.md

 # go-chromath

 go-chromath is a library for color space math including transformations, chromatic adaptation and color difference (ΔE) calculation.
-It provides implentations of common RGB spaces to CIEXYZ, and CIEXYZ to useful CIE spaces such as L\*a\*b\*, LCH, Luv.
+It provides implementations of common RGB spaces to CIEXYZ, and CIEXYZ to useful CIE spaces such as L\*a\*b\*, LCH, Luv.
 Special care has been taken in the implementation of CIEDE2000, a calculation that is commonly defectively implemented.

 ## Use

 Let's convert two colors from sRGB to L\*a\*b with a reference white of D50 and perform a CIEDE2000 color difference calculation.
-This requires creating a coverter from RGB to XYZ, and from XYZ to Lab.
+This requires creating a converter from RGB to XYZ, and from XYZ to Lab.
 One converter instance can be used on all points.
 ```go
 c1 := RGB{194, 0, 120} // xkcd magenta
 c2 := RGB{203, 65, 107} // xkcd hot pink